apancutt/lampbase/README.md

             $ vagrant plugin install vagrant-omnibus

-        Note: This step is **required** if using a box that does not distibute with Chef.
+        Note: This step is **required** if using a box that does not distribute with Chef.

     * OPTIONAL: vagrant-vbguest plugin (ensures VirtualBox Guest Additions is up-to-date on the Guest OS)